-- (c) carrying out activities supporting a terrorist act; or - (d) advocating the carrying out of a terrorist act; or - (e) advocating support for a terrorist act; or - (f) advocating the making of statements, or the carrying out of activities, that support, or that advocate support for, a terrorist act. - (3) A reference in this Division to a prisoner promoting a terrorist act includes a reference to a prisoner who, in this State, another State, a Territory, another country, or in any other place, including the high seas or international airspace, and whether or not before or after the commencement of this Division, promoted a terrorist act. - (4) A reference in this Division to a person who has been convicted of a terrorism offence includes a reference to a person who has been, in this State, another State or a Territory and whether before or after the commencement of this Division, convicted of a terrorism offence. - (5) A reference in this Division to a person who is subject to a control order includes a reference to a person who is subject to a control order, whether the control order was made before or after the commencement of this Division. - (6) A reference in this Division to a terrorist act includes a reference to -
+- (a) engaging in, or inciting or assisting another person to engage in, a terrorist act; or - (b) making statements supporting a terrorist act; or - (c) carrying out activities supporting a terrorist act; or - (d) advocating the carrying out of a terrorist act; or - (e) advocating support for a terrorist act; or - (f) advocating the making of statements, or the carrying out of activities, that support, or that advocate support for, a terrorist act. - (3) A reference in this Division to a prisoner promoting a terrorist act includes a reference to a prisoner who, in this State, another State, a Territory, another country, or in any other place, including the high seas or international airspace, and whether or not before or after the commencement of this Division, promoted a terrorist act. - (4) A reference in this Division to a person who has been convicted of a terrorism offence includes a reference to a person who has been, in this State, another State or a Territory and whether before or after the commencement of this Division, convicted of a terrorism offence.

-- (a) a terrorist act that has occurred; and - (b) a terrorist act that has not occurred, that may not occur or that will not occur; and - (c) a terrorist act that subsequently occurs; and - (d) a terrorist act, whether the act is specifically or generally identified or is of a type of terrorist act that is specifically or generally identified.
+- (5) A reference in this Division to a person who is subject to a control order includes a reference to a person who is subject to a control order, whether the control order was made before or after the commencement of this Division. - (6) A reference in this Division to a terrorist act includes a reference to - (a) a terrorist act that has occurred; and - (b) a terrorist act that has not occurred, that may not occur or that will not occur; and - (c) a terrorist act that subsequently occurs; and - (d) a terrorist act, whether the act is specifically or generally identified or is of a type of terrorist act that is specifically or generally identified.